TawanTan/Data-Science-Portfolio/Boiled-eggs/Boiled_Eaggs.md

 |Pure Error         |     4.7500   |        6        |   0.7917   |
 |Total              |     19.8750  |        7        |

-Factor A has a significant effect on the level ripeness of boiled eggs (P-value <0.05), which confirms the analysis results obtained from The normal plot of the estimator of all influences.
+&emsp; Factor A has a significant effect on the level ripeness of boiled eggs (P-value <0.05), which confirms the analysis results obtained from The normal plot of the estimator of all influences.
 Therefore use The ```One-Way ANOVA``` design.

-Model Adequacy Checking
+#### Model Adequacy Checking

 ![NormPlot](https://raw.githubusercontent.com/TawanTan/Data-Science-Portfolio/master/Boiled-eggs/Normal_plot.png "title-1") ![TimeSeq](https://raw.githubusercontent.com/TawanTan/Data-Science-Portfolio/master/Boiled-eggs/TimeSeq.png "title-2") ![V](https://raw.githubusercontent.com/TawanTan/Data-Science-Portfolio/master/Boiled-eggs/ConVariance.png "title-3")

-Shows that the data obtained from the results are suitable to the statistical model of the 2<sup>3</sup> factorial
+&emsp; Shows that the data obtained from the results are suitable to the statistical model of the 2<sup>3</sup> factorial

----

-## One-Way ANOVA
+### One-Way ANOVA
 The only significant factor effecting the boiled eggs is temperature.
 Therefore, additional experiments were carried by designing a single factor experiment.

 |temperature|1    |  2  |   3   |  mean |